 Other interesting ways to use mint leaves

 Make your own herb butter – to be precise, mint butter.
 Blend mint leaves and butter until well combined.
 Goes well on toast, mashed potatoes and fish.
 Learn more about herb butter.

-Prepare your own herb infused oil.
+Prepare your own herb-infused oil.
 Peppermint infused olive oil can be whisked into vinaigrette or drizzled on steamed vegetables.

 Fancy ice cubes to impress your guests.
 Simply freeze mint leaves in ice cubes and pop into lemonade or any preferred drinks.